Omar-Farrag/Bankist-Website/README.md

 ## Description

-A landing page for the Bankist application.
-The page displays some of the application's features and allows the user to create an account.
+A website for an imaginary banking company: Bankist.
+The website displays some of Bankist’s services.

 ## How to access the website